googlecodelabs/migrate-python2-appengine/step2-flask-cloudndb-py2/README.md

 ## Next

-From here, you have some flexibility as to your next move.
-You can...
+From here, there's flexibility as to your next move.
+Choose any of these options:

+- [**Step 2:**](/step2-flask-cloudndb-py3) Port your app to Python 3 to get you on the next generation App Engine runtime as Python 2 has reached its end-of-life.
-- Continue to use NDB but migrate your app to a container executing serverlessly on Cloud Run (see `step2a-flask-cloudndb-py2-cloudrun`)
+- [**Step 4:**](/step4-cloudndb-cloudrun-py2) Continue to use NDB but migrate your app to a container executing serverlessly on Cloud Run.
-- Port your app to Python 3 (see `step2-flask-cloudndb-py3`)
-- Combine both of the above steps (migrate to Python 3 *and* Cloud Run; no example provided but extrapolate from above)
-- Further modernize Datastore access from Cloud NDB to the (official) Cloud Datastore library (how users *outside of* App Engine access Cloud Datastore) (see `step3-flask-datastore-py2`)
+- [**Step 3:**](/step3-flask-datastore-py2) Further modernize Datastore access from Cloud NDB to the (official) Cloud Datastore library (how users *outside of* App Engine access Cloud Datastore).